 Those were good days, filled with work we enjoyed; well most of the time.
 I still remember the cranky, unaltered Afghan Hound I made lie on the floor while I spent that day brushing out his matted-to-the-hide coat.
 Dematting was tedious kid’s work.

 Father had many great parenting qualities, but patient instruction was not on the list.
 We were born with our eyes and ears open; hence most things should be rather obvious.

 He also expected us to use our thinking abilities.
 The human family is at the top of the ladder among living things with brains.
 Surely we could out-think a dog.
 One never said, “I can’t.”
 That was not acceptable.
 As Gestle, the youngest in our family, said, “It was easier to face the dog than Dad.”

-And so that is why Help from Above can be credited to the environment in which I grew up.
+And so that is why Help from Above can be credited to the environment in which I grew up; if there is a problem, figure it out.
 We groomed anything people could bring through the door, sometimes accomplishing remarkable feats.
 Owners of “bad dogs” with a “history” usually didn’t say they were bringing a problem lest they be refused service.
 It generally would be revealed at pick up time when they would query about their pet’s behavior.
 Such as the time a man confessed he had brought his German Shepherd to us directly from rabies control center where he had been quarantined because of the wounds he had inflicted on a man.